supakeen/supakeen.com-recipes-source/supa-tomato.rst

 use a mixer, you won't learn any knife skills and odds are you'll end up with a mush.
 Aim for blocks about 2-3mm on all sides.

+Put the sliced vegetables in separate containers depending on if they're hard or soft not by the touch but by the time they need to cook to be soft, carrots take longer than onions.

 Get a large pan ready to cook, the type of pan doesn't matter all that much but I prefer a dutch oven if you have one.
 If not any sauce pan will do.